Musk: I'll sell 10% of Tesla stock based on Twitter poll

 SILVER SPRING, Md.
-(AP) — Tesla shares slumped in premarket trading Monday after its CEO, Elon Musk, said he would sell 10% of his holdings in the electric car maker — more than $20 billion worth by most calculations — based on the results of a poll he conducted on Twitter over the weekend.
+(AP) — Tesla shares slumped more than 6% at the opening bell Monday after CEO Elon Musk said he would sell 10% of his holdings in the electric car maker — more than $20 billion worth by most calculations — based on the results of a poll he conducted on Twitter over the weekend.

 According to analyst Daniel Ives of WedBush Securities, Musk owns about 23% of Tesla's stock and has about $10 billion in taxes coming due to stock options that vest next summer.